JeshTradingJournal/Journal/README.md

 ### Day 1.5 Journal - Still haven't found a spot to join, ETH had a small dump and sudden pump.
 ### Day 1.6 Journal - I am late to joining the spot
 ## Day 2 Journal - it's 1 A.M basically it's like 1.7 but yeah.
 I am so good at practice and trash at real trading.
+## Day 3/4 I did a small trade and won I guess.